 This article is the second installment in a four-part series that examines how the X-Force IRIS framework can help identify opportunities for security practitioners to increase network security and lower risk by addressing the steps an adversary typically takes to attack a network.
-Be sure to read part 1 for the full scoop.
+Be sure to check out the entire series for the full scoop.

 Attackers are continually researching companies that are vulnerable to attack and refining their attack plan.
 However, there are opportunities to undermine a threat actor’s attack preparation and ability to compromise your organization successfully.